 Scenic route – 232km

-Onwards to Chiang Rai, however, the only option is by road.
-Here are some places you should visit on the way.
+Onwards to Chiang Rai, however, the only option to get there is by road.
+Here are some places you should visit along the way.

-Northern Thailand is known for its Hot Springs.
-They are scattered across the hilly terrain of the North and attract loads of tourists every year.
-Mae Khachan is one such hot spring.
-The Mae Khachan hot spring is on the road between Chiang Mai and Chiang Rai.
-It is a stop on the way that most people make.
+Northern Thailand is known for its Hot Springs as they are scattered across the hilly terrain of the North and attract loads of tourists every year.
+Mae Khachan is one such hot spring that is on the road between Chiang Mai and Chiang Rai – a stop on the way that most people make.

-At the spring itself, you will see people taking a dip in the warm pools and of course, the traditional egg boiling.
-Both of which are very normal sights at any hot spring in Thailand.
-The Mae Khachan Hot Spring also has a few eateries around it.
+At the spring you will find a few local eateries, people taking a dip in the warm pools and of course, the traditional egg boiling, both of which are very normal sights at any hot spring in Thailand.

 N 19.11481, E 99.46221

-The Khun Korn Waterfall is one of the most beautiful waterfalls the North has to offer.
-It has trails leading up to it.
-It is a 1,5km trekking from the car park.
-So, we suggest you invest in a good pair of trekking or walking shoes.
-While the waterfall does get a couple of tourists, it is never too crowded.
-During the summer months, a lot of locals can be seen taking a dip in the cool waters of the waterfall.
+The Khun Korn Waterfall is one of the most beautiful waterfalls Northern Thailand has to offer!
+The waterfall is quite close to the centre of Chiang Rai (30 km) and is also one of the districts tallest, coming in at around 70 meters high, we highly suggest visiting this beauty!
+The waterfall also comes with a 1.5 km trail from the carpark leading up to it so we recommend you wear a good pair of trekking or walking shoes.
+While the waterfall does get a couple of tourists, it is never too crowded and during the summer months you will see a lot of locals taking a dip in the cool waters of the waterfall.

 N 19.882159, E 99.616026

-The Wat Phra Singh Temple was originally built in Chiang Rai.
-The temple housed a very auspicious statue of the Buddha that pilgrims from all over the world would come to see.
-But over the years, the statue has been relocated to the Wat Phra Singh in Chiang Mai.
+The Wat Phra Singh Temple was originally built in Chiang Rai that also housed a very auspicious statue of the Buddha that pilgrims from all over the world would come to see – but over the years, the statue has been relocated to the Wat Phra Singh in Chiang Mai.

-The Wat Phra Singh in Chiang Rai, however, is still worth the visit.
-The temple is built in old Lanna styles and many pillars with intricate golden carvings.
-The temple is usually quiet, but is certainly worth the visit.
+The Wat Phra Singh Temple in Chiang Rai, however, is still worth the visit.
+The temple was built in old Lanna style which includes many pillars with intricate golden carvings.

 N 19.911542, E 99.830182